serapio/mindmeld-js-sdk/README.md

 ### Quick Start

 The SDK contains a convenience wrapper method `MM.start` to get you up and running in no time.
-To start a session, create an anonymous user, and create and use a new session:
+To automatically specify a domain, get a user token, and create a session:

 ```javascript
 MM.start( { appid: "<your application id>" } );